Water Quality and Treatment

 DRINKING WATER QUALITY

-Council supplies drinking water quality water to the residents of Dubbo, Eumungerie, Mogriguy, Wellington, Geurie, Mumbil, Brocklehurst, Wongarbon and Ballimore.
+Council supplies drinking water to the residents of Dubbo, Eumungerie, Mogriguy, Wellington, Geurie, Mumbil, Brocklehurst, Wongarbon and Ballimore.
 Drinking water is also sometimes called “potable” water.
 Non-potable water refers to water that cannot be directly consumed safely.

 Further Information on drinking water quality management is contained within Council's Water Supply Services Policy, view this policy at Council's dedicated webpage; A-Z Council Policies.